 Can I do the same Qigong routine everyday?

-How to stop the mind thinking during Qigong or any practice?
+How do you stop the mind thinking during Qigong or any practice?

 What are the main benefits of Qigong?

-Qigong is a great tool for coping with stresses of the modern life.
+Qigong is a great tool for coping with the stresses of modern life.
 It’s extremely relaxing, energising and empowering.
 When we switch off the stress response ( fight or flight ) and activate the relaxation response (rest and digest), dozens of self-healing mechanisms are activated to sustain and restore our health automatically.
-Same happens when during sleep and meditation.
-Although Qigong exercises do not substitute sleep ( a healthy 8 hours ) it can be used as a valuable tool for more energy, more mental clarity and balance.
+The same happens during sleep and meditation.
+Although Qigong exercises do not substitute sleep it can be used as a valuable tool for more energy, mental clarity and balance.